ibm-cloud-docs/virtual-servers/vsi_faqs_vs.md

       If the registration status is “Unknown”, then you need to register the server.
 To register your server, open a [support case](/docs/virtual-servers?topic=virtual-servers-gettinghelp).

 If you need more help, you can [create a case](/docs/virtual-servers?topic=virtual-servers-gettinghelp).

+## How do I stop the automatic migration of a virtual server?
+{: #how-stop-virtual-server-migration}

+If you want to stop the automatic migration of a virtual server to the latest hypervisor because of a pending Xentools installation or similar reason, contact [support](/docs/virtual-servers?topic=virtual-servers-virtual-server-help-and-support).